SoheibKaddouri/alg-mobile-network/README.md

 | **CSS3** | Styling, layout, and visual presentation. |
 | **JavaScript** | Interactivity and dynamic client-side functionality (In Progress). |

-https://github.com/user-attachments/assets/7c5f951f-3a58-487e-8790-ce44d519b08e
+## 🌐 Live Demo

+You can view a live demonstration of this project here: https://github.com/user-attachments/assets/7c5f951f-3a58-487e-8790-ce44d519b08e

 ## 🚀 Getting Started (Local Development)